binarykitchen/videomail-client/README.md

 2. `gulp examples` which will ignite a static server and
 3. open `http://localhost:8080` in your browser

+Best is to study `/examples/contact_form.html` which demonstrates how easy it is to integrate the videomail client into your own contact form.

 ## Dead simple example (just record and replay)

 ```html